Natural Green Food Coloring with Spinach or Matcha

 Blend and Strain

 Drain the spinach and place it into a blender with a few tablespoons of water.
 Blend until you get a smooth, thick puree.
 If needed, add a little more water to help it blend.
 To remove any fibrous bits, strain the spinach puree through a fine-mesh sieve or cheesecloth into a bowl.
-This will give you a smooth, deep green liquid that’s perfect for adding to recipes.
+What you’re left with is 2-4 tablespoons of deep green liquid that’s ready to stir into just about anything.

 Store the Coloring

 Pour the liquid into an airtight container and store it in the fridge for up to one week.
+If it develops an off smell or separates oddly, discard it.
 For longer storage, freeze the green food coloring in an ice cube tray and thaw as needed.

 Making Green Food Dye from Matcha